sameeresque/pyCOSETC/README.md

 ## Setup

-Edit the chromepaths.py file (located inside `etc` folder) to point to the paths of both the chrome driver and chrome binary location.
+Edit the chromepaths.py file (located inside `etc` folder) to point to the paths of both the Chrome driver and Chrome binary location.